Akamine20496/jsdialog/README.md

 # JSDialog

-The `JSDialog` is a promise-based JavaScript utility that imitates native dialogs in desktop applications and provides a user-friendly way to display input dialogs, message dialogs, and confirmation dialogs.
+The `JSDialog` is a promise-based JavaScript utility that imitates native dialogs in desktop applications and provides a user-friendly way to display input dialogs, message dialogs, plain dialogs, and confirmation dialogs.

 Message Dialog and Plain Dialog can be used without the `await` keyword, but not Input Dialog and Confirm Dialog, because they require waiting for user input.